sigmie/docs.sigmie.com/src/pages/docs/docs.md

 description: Searchable JSONs that live inside of an Index.
 ---

-Documents are simply JSON object structures living inside of an Index.
+JSON object structures living inside of an Index.

 ---